aces/Loris-MRI/docs/02-Install.md

   * `Patient name regex`: Used by the DICOM Archive module to show/hide the Patient Name info
   * `Lego phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
   * `Living phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
   * `Imaging Browser Tabulated Scan Types`: Used by Imaging Browser main page which lists the different imaging sessions across candidates.
-This setting will determine which modalities will have their QC status displayed in that listing page.
+This setting will determine which modalities will have their QC status displayed in that listing page

- Under the section `Imaging Pipeline`:
+ Under the section `Imaging Pipeline`
  * `Loris-MRI Data Directory`: Directory where imaging data is stored; typically `/data/$PROJECT/data/`
  * `Study Name`: Prefix to be used in all filenames inserted into the `files` table and visible in the front-end via the Imaging Browser module
  * `User to notify when executing the pipeline`: User email address to be used when notification is to be sent by the pipeline
  * `Full path to get_dicom_info.pl script`: Typically `/data/$PROJECT/bin/mri/dicom-arhive/get_dicom_info.pl`
- * `Horizontal pictures creation`
+ * `Horizontal pictures creation`: Used to pass or not pass the argument `-horizontal` to `mincpik` when generating pictures to be displayed in Imaging Browser.
  * `NIfTI file creation`: Used to enable or disable automated NIfTI file creation
- * `dcm2mnc binary to use when converting`:
+ * `dcm2mnc binary to use when converting`: Allows the user to specify the binary file to be used when converting DICOM files to MINC.
+The default setting is to use the binary provided by the MINC tools, namely `dcm2mnc
  * `Path to Tarchives`: Directory where the original DICOMs are archived; typically `/data/$PROJECT/data/tarchive/`
  * `Upload creation of candidates`: Enable or disable candidate creation into LORIS when running the insertion pipeline
  * `Project batch management used`: Enable or disable batch management
  * `If site is used`: Obsolete **To be confirmed**.
-This option used to allow the scans' incoming and archival paths to be configured based on the scanning sites.
+This option used to allow the scans' incoming and archival paths to be configured based on the scanning sites
  * `Number of volumes in native DTI acquisitions`: Used by the DTIPrep pipeline
  * `Scan type of native T1 acquisition`: Name as specified in the `mri_scan_type` table.
 Used by the DTIPrep pipeline
  * `Max number of DTI rejected directions for passing QC`: Number of directions that can be rejected and still pass QC.
 Used by the DTIPrep pipeline